-format - To prepare a drive or diskette for storing files.
+format - To prepare a physical disk for storing files.
 An unconditional format deletes all data stored on the disk.

 FSB - Front-side bus.
 The FSB is the data path and physical interface between the processor and the main memory (RAM).